payxero/ecommerce-integration-api/README.md

 # ecommerce-integration-api
-This is an backend application to demonstrate using Intern with Angular 4+.
-It contains all of the specs from Angular's test guide as well as some extras.
-Specs have been reformatted and converted to using Intern best practices as outlined below.
+This is a backend application needed to run our client application.

 ## Get the Code
 Clone the repo.